zeek/zeek-docs/doc/scripts/base/frameworks/packet-filter/main.zeek.rst

    don't want to see (it will be wrapped in a "not" condition).

-   :filter_id: An arbitrary string that can be used to identify
+   :param filter_id: An arbitrary string that can be used to identify
               the filter.

-   :filter: A BPF expression of traffic that should be excluded.
+   :param filter: A BPF expression of traffic that should be excluded.

-   :length: The duration for which this filter should be put in place.
+   :param length: The duration for which this filter should be put in place.

    :returns: A boolean value to indicate if the filter was successfully